 When writing a description under the label text field it will be reflected on top of the URL input field.
 This will allow you to quickly differentiate the various rules you might have in the extension, since it's visible even if the rule is collapsed.

 As mentioned above ☝️, when toggled on, you can specify a regular expression to match against the request URL.
 Don't worry about typos, we will give you instant feedback on whether your regular expression is valid or not.

 Number of requests intercepted

 The number of requests intercepted by a given row are reflected in the counter near the activation toggle.
 This serves only as an indicator, it can also help you understand how many times that request was triggered by the page.
 Additionally, when intercepting requests the timestamp of the last request intercepted by a given row is displayed in the counter tooltip.

 0 value after trying to intercept a request it means that you might have a mismatch on your rule.
 Double check the request URL and the selected HTTP method to ensure everything is ok.

 Certain actions to manipulate rules such as delete or duplicate a rule can be accessed through this icon.
 The actions are:

-- Delete an item
+- Delete a rule

-- Duplicate an item
+- Duplicate a rule

 Write here the HTTP status code you want for your response.